Rust-GCC/gccrs/gcc/config/m68k/cf.md

 ;; Call instruction.
 ;; ???
 It's not clear what reservation is best to use for calls.
 ;; ???
-For now we use mem-write + return reservations to reflect the fact of ;; ??? pushing and poping return address to and from the stack.
+For now we use mem-write + return reservations to reflect the fact of ;; ??? pushing and popping return address to and from the stack.
 ;; Takes 3 cycles.
 (define_reservation "cfv12_call" "cfv12_alu_01,cfv12_rts")
 ;; Takes 1/5 cycles.